pond stepping stones

 Note the boulder stepping stones and moss rock island covered in snow in the middle of the pond.
 Despite the storm completely covering the water feature, we think the pond was as beautiful a sight as it was later that summer (Right) where you can see the pond’s stone island and stepping stones photographed the next summer free of snow.

 Like backyard bridges, garden benches need not be just for decorative purposes, although they undoubtedly grace any property.
-Rather, they are treasured rest-spots, where one can be still and take in pretty views — up close and personal….and really stop and smell the roses.
+Rather, they are treasured rest-spots, where one can be still and take in pretty views — focal points — and really stop and smell the roses.

 Depending on individual taste, there are a wide variety of bench materials and designs available: